Our fully Guaranteed Restoration Service...

 Traditional methods are used in both the restoration of the movements, dials and also the cabinet restoration.

 Please supply as much information as you can, including images of the item.
 This will enable us to give you a very accurate estimate for the work required.
-All of our restoration work is guaranteed for 12 months and a full written quotation will be provided setting out the work involved and the estimated time of completion.
+All of our full restoration work is guaranteed for 3 years and a full written quotation will be provided setting out the work involved and the estimated time of completion.

 This particular clock dated to C.1765 was bought privately by P A Oxley having been in the same family for at least one generation.
 Both the movement and case had not been touched for many years and although very original it was in a completely unrestored condition.